BobCochranLab/CppUnitTestDemo/README.md

 To install and use CppUTest on linux, you can use the web site's instructions for installing it.
 It is available for public download, available here: https://cpputest.github.io/

-Afer you install CppUTest, you will want to define CPPUTEST_HOME in your ~/.bashrc file.
+After you install CppUTest, you will want to define CPPUTEST_HOME in your ~/.bashrc file.

 The line you will add should look like something this (make sure the path is where you installed the cpputest framework):
       export CPPUTEST_HOME=/home/<username>/cpputest